 Dates: April 8th-9th 2021 Cost: £208 plus £40 material costs

+This 2 day workshop is designed around you and your jewellery heirlooms and collections of curios….
 We will focus on creating layered chain and charm necklace which is quirky and tells a story.
 It might be that you have some old broken or unworn and unloved jewellery, we can reinvent it and bring it to life in a collective piece.

 Please bring with you any charms, chains, pendants, old rings, beads, pearls, costume and precious jewellery, if you don’t have any maybe you could prepare for the workshop by selecting some from car boot sales, flea markets and e-bay.
 You do not need to spend a fortune, it would be nice to use real gold and silver but plated pieces are just as nice and elements of even plastic can excite your design.
 Do not be afraid to bring in an eclectic mix of objects and materials, the more you have the more options are open to you.

 You will be taught skills in jewellery design and concept, basic connecting, some chain making and soldering from silver wire.
 Your piece will be constructed in a range of ways over the 2 days and you will leave with a beautiful chain and charm neckpiece.

 Added materials in silver, chain, stone beads etc will also be included in the workshop cost to enhance your designs.

 Anna Lewis is an established jewellery artist working in mixed media and experimental scale.
 Anna is also a lecturer on Design Crafts and Surface Pattern Design at Swansea College of Art.
 A passion and inspiration of Anna’s is to collect antiques and curios, over the years she has been given and collected a range of tiny treasures which she embeds into jewels for both the body and the home.